xen-0/CrystalMatch/docs/user guide.md

 **The Alignment phase** uses a single Feature Matcher (ORB at time of writing) to compare the Formulatrix and Beamline images calculating a translation between the two.
 Note that this does not take into account scaling between the images which must be set manually.
 If this process fails the sample cannot be aligned and the second phase is abandoned.

 **The Crystal Matching phase** uses the average result of a series of localised Feature Matchers to map a Point of Interest (POI) marked on the Formulatrix Image to a location in the Beamline image.
 It does this by taking a Region of Interest (ROI) around the POI and comparing it to a larger ROI in the Beamline image to allow for movement of the crystal.
 If this process fails the co-ordinates reported will have the transform from the Alignment phase applied accounting for the plate alignment but not the possible movement of the crystal.
+This phase can be disabled in the configuration file.

 ### Assumptions